cloudify-cosmo/docs.getcloudify.org/content/cli/blueprints.md

 ### delete

+#### Usage
-Usage: `cfy blueprints delete [OPTIONS] BLUEPRINT_ID`
+`cfy blueprints delete [OPTIONS] BLUEPRINT_ID`

 Delete a blueprint.
-It's important to note that deleting a blueprint does not mean deleting the deployments created from that blueprint and resources of those deployments.
+It's important to note that deleting a blueprint does not delete the deployments created from that blueprint and resources of those deployments.

+#### Optional Flags

+* `--tenant-name TEXT` -   The name of the tenant of the relevant
+                           deployment(s).
+If not specified, the
+                           current tenant is used

 &nbsp;
 #### Example